 We also offer metal detectable and anti-microbial treated filaments for added food processing safety.

 Tight diameter control and thermal stability are a prerequisite for filaments used in the manufacture of hairbrushes.
 Our PA and Polyester filaments are used in many branded hairbrushes throughout the world.
-In addition to standard polymers, our high temperature range and anti-static Nylon can be used for higher-end applications.
+In addition to standard polymers, our high temperature range and anti-static PA can be used for higher-end applications.

 For the production of household brooms we offer several product options, fulfilling high quality criteria, as well as economy.